 What is a cold email?

-Cold emails are email messages which are sent out without any previous relationship or conversation with media outlets.
+Cold emails are email messages that are sent out without any previous relationship or conversation with media outlets.
 It can be harder than most communication because you don’t have a relationship yet.
 Moreover, since you don’t have non-verbal feedback, you can’t modify your approach.

 Even though cold emails are widely discouraged in marketing, they are an effective way of capturing media attention.
 In fact, lots of startups have launched through cold emails.
 An effective cold email does the following: